loynin/Advanced-Lane-Finding/writeup_template.md

 <img src="https://github.com/loynin/Advanced-Lane-Finding/blob/master/output_images/threshold_image.png" width="800">

 #### 3. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
-There are two process seperate from each other.
+There are two processes seperate from each other.
 One is the process of finding the lane lines and another one is the process of filling the polynomial of the lane.

 **a.
 Finding the lane lines:**
 To find the lane lines, I use the sliding window method.
 The method could be summarize as the following steps:
 - Produce the combined threshold binary image
 - Create histogram from binary image
-- Find peak of histogram for both on the left and the right image to find the lane lines
+- Find peak of histogram for both on the left and the right of image to find the lane lines
 - Find the fitting plot for the lane lines
 - Create a new image based on the original image
 - Draw the lane lines